vircadia/pantheon-scripting-api/README.md

-# metaverse-scripting-definition
+# Pantheon Scripting Definition

-A scripting definition for virtual worlds, designed for the Vircadia open source metaverse ecosystem.
+A scripting definition for virtual worlds, defined with GraphQL.